intechstudio/grid-editor/README.md

+two main arrays in the work: layoutcells and usedcells.

 # svelte-tailwindcss-template

 This is a fork of Svelte's project template to enable usage of Tailwindcss.
 Refer to https://github.com/sveltejs/template for more info.